Employee Values and Social

 Through participative workshops employees are encouraged to discuss our Vision, Mission and Values and the underpinning Behaviours so that they can have a real connection to them in their day to day work and understand how they can contribute to the achievement of the Group’s objectives.

 We recognise it is essential to keep our people informed on business developments and on the factors affecting the Group.
-We do this through regular briefings, including recorded video updates from the CEO, “all-hands” site meetings as well as internal announcements.
-Works councils or employee consultation groups, comprised of management and elected employee representatives operate at the majority of G&H UK sites where the management can listen to representatives’ views and take them into account when making decisions.
+We do this through regular briefings, including “all-hands” site meetings as well as internal announcements.
+Charlie Peppiatt has visited all of the Group’s principal locations in his first four weeks with G&H and held face to face meetings with the site teams.
+Work councils or employee consultation groups, comprised of management and elected employee representatives now operate at all of the G&H UK sites where the management can listen to representatives’ views and take them into account when making decisions.

 If you want to discuss our employee values or company vision further then simply contact us.